Judicial Interpretation [2025] No. 5

 (3) The value of unsold goods bearing counterfeit registered trademarks reaches three times or more the thresholds specified in item (1) or (2) of this paragraph; or the sales amount of already sold goods does not meet the thresholds in item (1) or (2), but when combined with the value of unsold goods, reaches three times or more the said thresholds.

-Where the illegal gains, sales amount, value of goods, or combined total of sales amount and value of unsold goods reaches ten times or more the corresponding thresholds specified in the preceding paragraph, the act shall be deemed to involve "a large amount of illegal gains or especially serious circumstances" under Article 214 of the Criminal Law.
+Where the illegal gains, sales amount, value of goods, or combined total of sales amount and value of unsold goods reaches ten times or more the corresponding thresholds specified in the preceding paragraph, the act shall be deemed to involve "a huge amount of illegal gains or especially serious circumstances" under Article 214 of the Criminal Law.

 (1) The quantity of labels reaches 10,000 units or more, the illegal gains amount to CNY 20,000 or more, or the illegal business turnover reaches CNY 30,000 or more;

-(2) The offender forges, manufactures without authorization, the labels of two or more registered trademarks, or sells the labels of two or more registered trademarks that are forged or manufactured without authorization, where: the quantity of the labels reaches 5,000 units or more, or the illegal gains reach CNY 10,000 or more, or the illegal business turnover reaches CNY 20,000 or more;
+(2) The offender forges, manufactures without authorization, the labels of two or more registered trademarks, or sells the labels of two or more registered trademarks that are forged or manufactured without authorization, where the quantity of the labels reaches 5,000 units or more, or the illegal gains reach CNY 10,000 or more, or the illegal business turnover reaches CNY 20,000 or more;

 (3) The offender, having received criminal punishment or administrative penalties for violations under Articles 213 to 215 of the Criminal Law within the preceding two years, recommits the offense, and the quantity of the labels reaches 5,000 units or more, the illegal gains reach CNY 10,000 or more, or the illegal business turnover reaches CNY 20,000 or more;

-(4) The offender sells labels of a registered trademark that are illegally manufactured by others, where: the quantity of unsold labels reaches three times or more the thresholds specified in items (1) through (3) of this Article, or the quantity of sold labels does not meet the thresholds in items (1) through (3), but the combined quantity of sold and unsold labels reaches three times or more said thresholds;
+(4) The offender sells labels of a registered trademark that are illegally manufactured by others, where the quantity of unsold labels reaches three times or more the thresholds specified in items (1) through (3) of this Rule, or the quantity of sold labels does not meet the thresholds in items (1) through (3), but the combined quantity of sold and unsold labels reaches three times or more said thresholds;

 (5) Other serious circumstances.